CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

     ![](./media/costopt-09.png)

-21. Copy the script given below and paste into the runbook console and then click on **Publish**.
-Select **Yes** when asked to Publish Runbook - _'Do you want to proceed?'_.
+21. Copy the script given below and paste it into the runbook console and then click on **Publish**.
+Select **Yes** when asked to Publish Runbook - _' Do you want to proceed?'_.

     ```
     # Ensures you do not inherit an AzContext in your runbook